-Major Employers and Other Notable Companies
+Major Employers, Other Notable Companies

 Convergys – a NYSE-listed company that helps businesses enhance the value of their customer relationships and deliver consistent customer experiences across all channels – has an office in Pueblo, one of four locations in Colorado.
-And Innotrac Corp., which provides fulfillment services for global brands and their customers, has an 87,000-square-foot, 430-seat Customer Care Center in the city.
+And Innotrac Corp., which provides fulfillment services for global brands and their customers, has an 87,000-square-foot, 430-seat customer care center in the city.

-Last but certainly not least, the city is home to Pueblo Diversified Industries, which offers a variety of employment opportunities and life enrichment programs to physically and mentally challenged individuals.
+Last but certainly not least, the city is home to Pueblo Diversified Industries, which offers a variety of employment opportunities and life-enrichment programs to physically and mentally challenged individuals.

 Professional Bull Riders Inc.

 In 2007, Professional Bull Riders Inc. moved its multi-million-dollar world headquarters from Colorado Springs to the Historic Arkansas Riverwalk, a 32-acre “urban waterfront experience” that includes both corporate offices and retail space.
-Since then, the sport of professional bull riding has grown exponentially, earning national television coverage on CBS and the CBS Sports Network and bringing newfound recognition to Pueblo.
+Since then, the sport of professional bull riding has grown exponentially, earning national television coverage on CBS and the CBS Sports Network and bringing new recognition to Pueblo.

 EVRAZ Pueblo (formerly known as the Colorado Fuel and Iron Company) is a specialty product mini-mill that produces seamless pipe as well as rail, rod and coiled reinforcing bar, and semi-finished products made to customer specifications.